bitmaybewise/img2cbr/README.md

                 directory of destination
         -v	verbose output

-It will look for every folder given a depth, and output the converted files to the destiny folder, keeping the same folder structure.
+It will look for every folder given a depth, and output the converted files to the destination folder, keeping the same folder structure.

-    $ img2cbr -i /my/folder/of/origin -o /my/folder/of/destiny -d 2 -v
+    $ img2cbr -i /my/folder/of/origin -o /my/folder/of/destination -d 2 -v

-Destiny folder will be equal to origin by default, if not specified.
+Destination folder will be equal to origin by default, if not specified.

     $ img2cbr -i /my/folder/of/origin